abdo544445/arch-btrfs-snapshot-grub/readme.md

     - Manually update GRUB:
       `sudo grub-mkconfig -o /boot/grub/grub.cfg`
 - **AUR build errors?**
-  Make sure you’re running the script as a regular user with `sudo`, not as root.
+  Make sure you're running the script as a regular user with `sudo`, not as root.
 - **Disk space:**
   Snapshots are efficient, but monitor your free space with `df -h` and `sudo btrfs filesystem du /`.